 Kaiser Permanente South Bay has identified priority health and social needs that impact the lives of vulnerable populations through a community needs assessment that is conducted every three years.
 These priorities provide the basis for the Kaiser Permanente South Bay Community Benefit Program and guide the distribution of contributions to the community.

-- Increase motivation and access to physical activity among children, youth and adults
+- Increase access to physical activity opportunities in schools.

-- Increase access to health care services for low-income and uninsured individuals
+- Increase access to primary and specialty care.

 Application Process and Timeline